TylorS/typed-hashmap/README.md

 was mainly done by me for learning purposes, but it is likely very useful, and I plan to use it as well.

-Once main difference to the hamt library is that by default keys can be of any type including objects or arrays much like ES2015 `Map`s.
+Once main difference to the hamt library is that keys can be of any type including objects or arrays much like ES2015 `Map`s.
-Another notable differences is there are **not** prototype methods to allow for ES2015 modules to be tree-shaken for smaller builds :fire:
+Another notable change is there are **not** prototype methods to allow for ES2015 modules to be tree-shaken for smaller builds :fire:

 There is a heavy emphasis on typing this library, and it's highly recommended